 David Curtin, Chief Executive of the IEDR went on to say, “The past year has been an extremely difficult one for the Irish economy so we are particularly pleased to have been in a position to grow registrations, provide new promotional resources and formalise policy development programmes, while increasing operating profit for the Registry in our 10th anniversary year.
 The operating profit has further strengthened our balance sheet and will enable us to increase investment in the .IE domain by providing new services and DNS infrastructural improvements that will deliver even greater security, stability and resilience of the .IE namespace.”

-Turing to the international domains market IEDR says they are closely monitoring the ICANN’s plans to issue generic top level domains (gTLDs), which will allow all any word become top level domain similar to .COM, .NET, or .IE.
+Turing to the international domains market IEDR says they are closely monitoring the ICANN’s plans to issue generic top level domains (gTLDs), which will allow all any word become a top level domain similar to .COM, .NET, or .IE.
 IEDR says, “These will undoubtedly represent a challenge for Ireland’s trademark and patent holders, brand managers and the owners of intellectual property rights.”

 Looking towards 2012 IEDR says it expects the demand for .IE domains to remain strong, despite of the continued economic difficulties.
 The IEDR also says that it will continue to support and promote the .IE domain with price promotions and its €100,000 OPTIMISE Fund, which is designed to encourage Irish SMEs to establish or improve their web presence.